 The Responsible Entity may cancel or suspend distribution reinvestments or modify the terms by which distribution reinvestments are permitted.

-Distribution reinvestment will only apply in respect of unitholders who are resident in Australia or New Zealand.
-Investors who are not resident in Australia or New Zealand will have their distribution paid as cash.
+Distribution reinvestment will only apply in respect of unitholders who are residents in Australia or New Zealand.
+Investors who are not residents in Australia or New Zealand will have their distributions paid as cash.

 Different classes